Cost of living · Fresno, California · 2026

 How much does housing cost in Fresno?

 A 2-bedroom apartment in Fresno costs approximately $1,664 per month based on HUD Fair Market Rent data.
-Housing makes up about 19% of the total monthly budget.
+At about 38% of the monthly needs budget, housing is the largest cost category here.

 Is Fresno more expensive than the national average?